 Washington State enacted a comprehensive eviction moratorium early in the pandemic, then, at the end of December, Governor Jay Inslee extended it through March 31, 2021.
-It had already been extended once before, and could well be extended again.
+Then he extended it again through June 30.
+Having already been extended twice before, it could well be extended again.

 The governor has said he will be “making adjustments to provide additional support for landlords and property owners.”
 That support is not yet clear, but is clearly not a priority for him.

 Seattle Major Jenny Durkan had previously extended the city’s own eviction ban through the end of March, before Governor Inslee made his statewide announcement.